merasugd/yt-playlist-downloader/README.md

 - **YouTube Cookies**: Can use YouTube cookies stored in `cookies.txt` for downloading restricted content.
 - **Simple Download**: Easy to use for downloading YouTube content.
 - **Compression**: Option to compress downloads into a zip file or move them to a directory.
-- **Split Download and Merging**: Downloads audio and video separately and merges them into a single file using `ffmpeg`.
+- ~~Split Download and Merging: Downloads audio and video separately and merges them into a single file using `ffmpeg`.~~

 ## Support